sjaehnigen/chirpy/README.md

 Furthermore:
 - Scientific visualisation
 - Interfacing with VMD
-- Handling of volumetric data and vector fields
+- Processing of volumetric data and vector fields

 ## Installation